8th Annual NCGA Two-Person Scramble Championship| Poppy Hills / Pacific Grove | December 13-14, 2021

 SCRAMBLE FORMAT RULES: Rules of event

-FLIGHTS: Teams will be divided into three flights based on the team’s Course Handicap (using decimal points) based on the December 1st index.
+FLIGHTS: Teams will be divided into flights based on the team’s total handicap index (using decimal points) based on the November 30th index.

 Check out NCGA GO for the best hotel rates in the area!